 Multiple Myeloma Genomics Initiative (MMGI)

 Today the MMGI stands as the most extensive research collaboration ever focused on the genomics of multiple myeloma.
-Our funding of the project, and our development of a model for collaboration among two world-class genomics centers — the Broad Institute and the Translational Genomics Research Institute (Tgen) — as well as leading multiple myeloma experts, has resulted in:
+Our funding of the project, and our development of a model for collaboration among the Broad Institute, the Translational Genomics Research Institute (Tgen), and leading multiple myeloma experts, has resulted in:

 Uncovering novel connections